clixx-io/kayeiot/README.md

 # KayeIoT (pronounced Coyote)

-This project is an Open-Source Cable-Level IoT and Electronics System Design tool.
+KayeIoT is a Graphical tool for Component and Cable-Level IoT and Electronics.

-The originator describes it as follows:

-> A Graphic Tool for designing and documenting IoT Projects
+It's best features are:

+> It can Automatatically generate Cables and work out connection wiring.
-> Generate Diagrams that are very easy-to-read,
+> Generates Diagrams that are very easy-to-read,
 > Preserve wiring records easily

-This (kayeiot) is fast and written in C++.
+Kayeiot is fast and written in C++.
 It has been written as an Open-Source tool to make designing and documenting IoT systems easier.

+We release KayeIoT under the open-source license GPL2/GPL3.

+## How to build it

+KayeIoT relies on the Qt Framework, and should work with versions 4 and 5.
+**To build KayeIoT, you first have to install the [Qt SDK](http://www.qt.io/download-open-source/)**, and then easiest path for building it is to use **Qt Creator** (an IDE that comes with the SDK) to open brd2svg.pro.
+We have built and used brd2svg on both Mac and Windows (though it has been some time since anyone has used the Mac build).
+It should also work under Linux.

+If you prefer the command line, you can also build it like this:

+**Mac**

+    brew install qt
+    qmake -spec macx-g++ kayeiot.pro
+    make

+**GNU/Linux**

+    qmake kayeiot.pro
+    make

+## How it works

+Use KayeIoT to add Boards to Designs

-# Screenshots
+## Screenshots
 ![Screenshot](https://github.com/clixx-io/kayeiot/raw/master/doc/images/2018-06-07-113759.png)

-# Install

-You will need Qt 5 to build and operate this program.

-# Quick Usage

-Run from the command line:

-    >kayeiot

-# Project
+## Project

 The KayeIoT project lives at <https://github.com/clixx-io/kayeiot/>.

 To report a bug: <https://github.com/clixx-io/kayiot/issues>

-# Contributing
+## Contributing

 We welcome pull requests from the community.
 Please take a look at the [TODO](https://github.com/trentm/python-markdown2/blob/master/TODO.txt) for opportunities to help this project.
 For those wishing to submit a pull request to `python-markdown2` please ensure it fulfills the following requirements: